Anatomy Scan: What to Expect at Your 18–22 Week Ultrasound

 detailed baby development scan

-The procedure typically takes place around 18 to 20 weeks of pregnancy and involves a trained sonographer using an ultrasound machine.
+The anatomy scan typically takes place around 18 to 20 weeks and is performed by a trained sonographer using an ultrasound machine.

-You may hear the heartbeat and see your baby move, which can be an emotional experience.
+You may hear the heartbeat and see your baby move.
+For many parents, this is an emotional experience worth savoring.

 How Long Does an Anatomy Scan Take?

-An anatomy scan typically takes about 30 to 60 minutes, but the exact duration can vary.
+An anatomy scan typically takes about 30 to 60 minutes.
+The exact duration can vary depending on your baby’s position and whether additional imaging is needed.

 Duration of Procedure